YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 There are, inevitably, some references to directories and paths (in the client-side environment) in what follows and in the _.sql_ scripts themselves.
 These assume that you clone the _"ysql-case-studies"_ repo to a machine with a Linux-like operating system and that you run _psql_ and _ysqlsh_ there.
 If you prefer to use a Windows laptop, then it will be simplest to work entirely within a Ubuntu virtual machine.
 While the PG client code is available for Windows, the YB client code is not.
 If you insist on using Windows natively, then you can simply use _psql_ to connect to YB as well as to PG.

 It doesn't matter where, in your machine's directory hierarchy, you create your local _git_ clone of the [ysql-case-studies](https://github.com/YugabyteDB-Samples/ysql-case-studies) repo.
-But notice that some of the case studies use the _"\copy"_ meta-command to install data—and this works best when the target file is specified using an absolute path.
+But notice that some of the case-studies use the _"\copy"_ meta-command to install data—and this works best when the target file is specified using an absolute path.

 > **NOTE:** The _"\copy"_ meta-command has no syntax ("like _"\copyr"_ is to _"\copy"_ as _"\ir"_ is to _"\i"_) to express that a relative path is to be treated as relative to the directory where the script in which it is invoked is found.
 Rather, it's always taken as relative to the current working directory from which _psql_ or _ysqlsh_ is invoked.
 Nor does _"\copy"_ understand an environment variable.
 >